• Skip to Content

 ESL 380 Academic Reading & Writing 1 6 Units

-Students will focus on the development of multi-paragraph essays that have a clearly stated thesis that controls the logical development of ideas and demonstrates a high level of fluency and accuracy in sentence grammar and word choice.
-Students will study readings that demonstrate the ways writers organize and express ideas in different genres and for a variety of rhetorical purposes.
-Reading materials will include articles, essays, and short literary works highlighting current issues and topics of interest across cultures.
-Concurrent enrollment in ESL 302L.
-This course is designed for non-native speakers of English two levels below English 001A.
+This course focuses on the development of multi-paragraph essays that have a clearly stated thesis and a high level of fluency and accuracy in sentence grammar and word choice.
+Students study readings that demonstrate the ways writers organize and express ideas for a variety of purposes.
+Reading materials include articles, essays, and short literary works highlighting current issues and topics of interest across cultures.

 Lecture Hours: 6 Lab Hours: None Repeatable: No Grading: K